Religious violence in Odisha

+The Kandhamal district contains several tribal reservations where only tribal people can own land.
+The largest community in Kandhamal is the Kandha tribe.
+Most Kandha tribal people follow tribal and animistic forms of Hinduism.

 Background

 Historical background of conversions

 Franciscan missionary Friar Odoric visited India in the 14th century and wrote about his visit to Puri in a journal which he later published in Europe.
 In the journal, Odoric wrote in detail about a huge chariot containing idols of Hindu deities from the grand and famous Jagannath temple which is taken out annually in a procession known as the rath yatra.
 Odoric's account of the ceremony spread throughout Europe and by the 19th century the word juggernaut began to be associated with an unstoppable force of such proportions that is capable of destroying everything in its path.
 Subsequently, Baptist missionaries came to Odisha in 1822 during the British Empire's colonial rule over India.

 After India's independence

 The communal disharmony arose even before Indian independence in 1947 on aforementioned issue of religious conversion.
 Conversions have been legislated by the provisions of the Freedom of Religion Acts.
 Odisha was the first province of independent India to enact legislation in regards to religious conversions.
 The Orissa Freedom of Religion Act, 1967, mentions that no person shall "convert or attempt to convert, either directly or otherwise, any person from one religious faith to another by the use of force or by inducement or by any fraudulent means".
 Christian missions have been active in Odisha among the tribals from the early years of the twentieth century.
 Hindus and NGOs have alleged that the increase in the number of Christians in Odisha has been a result of an exploitation of illiteracy and impoverishment of the tribals by the missionaries in contravention of the law, instead of free will.
 Some also said the use of black magic and witchcraft to trap the poor tribals.
 Many of these Christian missionaries received the support of Maoist and Naxalist terrorists which angered the locals a lot.